-No one wants to spend their life locked up in a tiny cage, and your hedgehog is no different.
+No one wants to spend their lives locked up in a tiny cage, and your hedgehog is no different.
 You should try to provide the biggest cage you can for your hedgehog so he has plenty of room to move around and call his own.
 The minimum cage size is 4 square feet, but don’t forget the bigger the better.

 Store-bought cages tend to look plain and well, pretty much all the same.
 Even small store-bought cages can cost you $45 on up to over $100.
 Building your own cage is not only fun, but it can provide you with a bigger cage for less money, and you can build your own hedgehog cage setup to look the way you want.

 When building your own cage, first decide on which material you want to build it out of.
 Common base materials are either wood, metal, plastic, or PVC pipe.

 The designs here are to serve as inspiration so you can get your creative juices pumping and come up with your own unique design.
 Some of them were made for other types of pets, but they can all be adapted to serve as a beautiful, comfortable home for your hedgehog.